cacaobucks/bookers2.ver2/README.md

 # Features

-📚 Ability to post, edit, and delete text.
+📚 Ability to post, edit, and delete text.<br>
-🙂 Ability to create users.
+🙂 Ability to create users.<br>
-😊 Ability to follow other users.
+😊 Ability to follow other users.<br>
- ❤️ Like and comment functions.
+ ❤️ Like and comment functions.<br>
-🤳 Sign up and sign in functions.
+🤳 Sign up and sign in functions.<br>

 # Requirement